amirbous/Geometric_data_Analysis/README.md

 <ul>
 <li>smoothing_and_dual.py: (1) Laplacian smoothing of trinagle mesh, (2) dual of a triangle mesh.
 Also computes volume of triangle mesh</li>
-<li>registration_icp : (1) Iterative closest point using the Kabsh algorithm, requires 2 mesh file for reconstruciton.
-Provides convergence results and plots of the algorithm.
+<li>registration_icp.py : Iterative closest point using the Kabsh algorithm, requires 2 mesh file for reconstruciton.
+Provides convergence results and plots of the algorithm. </li>

+	The implementation also uses kdtree for the icp part of the algorithm

+<li>delauny_triangulation.py: (1) only features 2d deulauny triangulation</li>